-KEY: USE LOWEST LEVEL INDICATED FIRST Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place.
-Level 2: Intensive Support Sta Appropriate Administration - n appropriate when supports hav put in place in the classroom to behavior but the behavior has continued to negatively affect t learning of the students and ot nay be e been address he ay be may be appropriate when been interventions and supports have address been put in place but the behavior is escalating (repeated offenses).
-Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety of others in the school.
-INAPPROPRIATE OR DISRUPTIVE BEHAVIOR LEVE 1 L LEVEL LEVEL 3 LEV 4 MAY REFER TO LAW ENFORCEMENT FOR ADVICE, DIVERSION OR FURTHER ACTION Inhalants • Under the influence Medical personnel must be immediately notified if a student is found to be under the influence or using an inhalant. • • • Possessing • • • • Distributing or selling (includes possession under circumstances evincing an intent to sell). • 1 • Physical Contact with School Personnel Unintentional, reckless physical contact with school personnel. • •
+INAPPROPRI ATE AND DISRUP TIVE BB HAV IORS A ND LEVI ELS OF RES PONSE KEY: USE LOWEST LEVEL INDICATED FIRST Level 1: Classroom support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place.
+Level 2: Intensive Support Staff and Appropriate Administration - may be appropriate when supports have been put in place in the classroom to address behavior, but the behavior has continued to negatively affect the learning of the students and others. or, Level 3: Short-Term Suspension - may be appropriate when interventions and supports have been put ir place, but the behavior is escalating (repeated offenses). e put in ior is Level 4: Request for Long Term Suspension - may be appropriate when student behavior seriously affects to safety of others in the school. nsion - may be when student's iously affects the INAPPROPRIATE OR DISRUPTIVE BEHAVIOR VEL 1 LEVEL 2 LEVEL 3 4 MAY REFER TO LAW ENFORCEMENT FOR ADVICE, DIVERSION OR FURTHER ACTION Inhalants Under the influence Medical personnel must be immediately notified if student is found to be under the influence or using inhalant. • • Possessing • • • Distributing or selling • I • • Physical Contact with School Personnel Unintentional, reckless physical contact with school personnel • • Attack against school personnel; physically attacking an employee of the Rochester City Schools or other adult (Grades K to 6) • • • Attack against school personnel; physically attacking an employee of the Rochester City Schools or other adult (Grades 7 to 12) • • 1 • •